Royal Game of Ur: Game of Twenty

 The Game of Twenty or Game of Twenty Squares is another ancient tables game similar to the Royal Game of Ur.
 Egyptian gaming boxes often have a board for this game on the opposite side to that for the better-known game of senet.
 It dates roughly to the period from 1500 BC to 300 BC and is known to have been played in the region that includes Babylon, Mesopotamia and Persia, as well as Egypt.
 The board comprises two distinct sections; a quadrant of 3 × 4 squares, like that in the Ur game, and a row or 'arm' of 8 squares projecting from the central row of the quadrant.
 It has five rosettes.
-The rules are not precisely known but it appears likely that players entered at their 5 pieces onto the arm and aimed to bear them off from the sides of the quadrant, perhaps having contested the arm by hitting opposing pieces off.
+The rules are not precisely known but it appears likely that players entered all their 5 pieces onto the arm and aimed to bear them off from the sides of the quadrant, perhaps having contested the arm by hitting opposing pieces off.